Skip to main content

 #

 Protect public and private R&D budgets from an unsustainable multi-billion dollar system 1 3.
-Modern non-animal methods (NAMs) offer a cost-effective, highly scalable alternative that gets safer treatments to patients faster.
+NAM offer a cost-effective, highly scalable alternative that gets safer treatments to patients faster.
 New regulatory updates, like the FDA Modernization Act 2.0, explicitly allow these human-relevant methods to be used instead of animal tests for drug approvals 2 10.
+Investing in this infrastructure is a vital matter of national economic and scientific competitiveness.

 For Economists